confluentinc/getting-started-guides/python/README.md

 ---
 seo:
-  title: Getting Started with Apache Kafka and Python
+  title: Apache Kafka and Python - Getting Started Tutorial
   description: Step-by-step guide to building a Python client application for Kafka
 hero:
   title: Getting Started with Apache Kafka and Python